Tag Archive: The Priory Investigates…

 DAY ONE: So on Thursday the 29th of June we set off from Cambridge to embark on another quest.
 After a long yet pleasant journey we arrived at Middleton in Teesdale which was to be our base for the next four nights.
 The area we stayed at was outstanding in its beauty, with rolling hills, wild rivers and ancient buildings, so we knew that lots was waiting for us to discover.

 HIGH FORCE WATERFALL NEAR BARNARD CASTLE, COUNTY DURHAM: This magnificant waterfall has been a popular tourist attraction for many year now, but what folks do not realise is that it is also a sacred Templar site.
 This is truly an amazing spectacle of nature with immense power not to be underestimated.
-There is a very pretty forest walk down to the waterfall which passes through lush greenary and ancient trees.
+There is a very pretty forest walk down to the waterfall which passes through lush greenery and ancient trees.
 When one sees the waterfall one simply stops in awe, wondering how many gallons of water gush over the edge and into the river below, every minute.
 The ‘Templar’ energy is amazing and anyone on the ‘path’ can not fail to pick up on it.
 From everywhere though, many ‘guardians’ keep watch over their secret treasures…

 The walk down to the waterfall was lush and verdant and full of ancient ‘energies’ including the watching ‘guardians’ keeping watch over treasures of old…. <click to enlarge all photos>